MarkusLange/Teensy_3.x_4.x_and_LC_LIN_Master/README.md

-# LIN Master for Teensy 3.x and 4.x
+# LIN Master for Teensy 3.x, 4.x and LC
-LIN Master for Teensy 3.x and 4.x for all Serials incl.
+LIN Master for Teensy 3.x, 4.x and LC for all Serials incl.
 LPUART0 on Teensy 3.6

 Testet on: